smy1/swlab/python/README.md

 ```
 In the code above:
 - `cam`: Stands for "camera".
 Enter the name of the video that needs to be cropped.
 In this example, Python will search for a video file that has the word "front" in the name.
 These videos should be stored in their respective subfolders.
 The names of these subfolders must be provided in the first column of the Excel file (see Figure 2 below).
-- `newname`: Enter the name of the cropped video.
+- `newname`: Give the cropped video a new name.
 In this example, the video that is created will be named "solo" (the name of the recorded control task).
 - `dur`: Stands for "duration".
 If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as `None`.
 - `amplify`: The higher the number we enter here, the louder the video would be.
 An argument of `1` means that the volume is unchanged while an argument of `0` means that the video will be muted.
 - `excel`: Enter the path and name of the relevant Excel file.
 In this example, the Excel file is "example_crop.xlsx" and is stored in the main project folder.